Generic Name: capecitabine (KAP-e-SYE-ta-been)

 - you are allergic to any ingredient in capecitabine or to 5-fluorouracil

-- you have severe kidney problems or a deficiency of the enzyme dihydropyrimidine dehydrogenase (DPD)
+- you have severe kidney problems or you have been told that you lack the enzyme dihydropyrimidine dehydrogenase (DPD)

 Contact your doctor or health care provider right away if any of these apply to you.